Pine Mountain Settlement School

 Intrepid souls were venturing farther than just across the border and they navigated the roads of Mexico and beyond just as they navigated many of the rough roads that marked a large section of the rural United States.
 In the mid-1930s some of those intrepid travelers to Mexico were from Pine Mountain Settlement School.
 Following the closure of the 1936 school year, the Principal of the School, the secretary to the Director, and a rising star who had just graduated from the Pine Mountain Settlement boarding high school were given the opportunity to explore the world outside the United States.
 Accompanied by a proper school marm/administrator from Perry County, the quartet struck out for Mexico City and surrounding towns.
 Arthur Dodd apparently supplied the car and the camera, Fern Hall took notes, and Georgia Dodd supplied the vibrant dialogue, while all were observed by the quiet and reserved school administrator and first cousin of Fern Hall, Grazia Combs.
 In one touring car the group drove first to New Orleans where they explored the gulf port and the energetic life of one of America’s oldest cities.

 Leaving New Orleans, the group then headed for Texas where they planned to cross the border at Brownsville which sits just north of the large Mexican border town of Matamoros, Mexico.
 All we know is that they crossed the border into Mexico.
-Apparently Arthur Dodd hoped to repeat the trip he had made just two summers previous in 1934.
-Just what happened at the border is not certain.
+Apparently, Arthur Dodd hoped to repeat the trip he had made in 1934, just two summers previous.
+What happened at the border is not certain.
 It is possible that the group took a train to Mexico City and rented a car within the country, or they may have driven the distance.
 That part of the story remains to be discovered.

 The Mexican Highway 101, or the Carretera Federal 101, starting at Brownsville to Matamoros, is today a spur of the Pan American Highway that leads to one of the most treacherous highways in Mexico.
-But in 1935, it was an adventure, not a life-threatening drive.
+But in 1935, it was an adventure, not a life-threatening drive, but also not for the faint of heart.
 To get some sense of highways in Mexico at this time, the home movie shot by adventurers in 1935, “Touring Mexico by Car, 1935“ should give some indication of the experience of driving to Mexico City during the early 1930s.

 By 1936, Mexico’s Revolution had ended, Cardenas was installed as the new President of the country and oil was providing the country a new economy.
-Diego Rivera, Frieda Kahlo, Jose Clemente Orozco, and Siqueiros were making their new revolutionary voices heard in the murals and paintings shared with the Mexican people as well as with an eager North American clientele.
+Diego Rivera, Frieda Kahlo, Jose Clemente Orozco, and Siqueiros were making their new revolutionary voices heard in the murals and paintings shared with the Mexican people as well as with a new and eager North American tourist clientele.
 North American artists and the adventurous were frequently traveling to Mexico.
 For example, Anni and Josef Albers who were in residence at Black Mountain College in North Carolina in 1935, drove the 2000 miles to Mexico City where they both fell in love with the culture and lively art of the country.
-They returned many times from 1935 to 1967.
+They returned many times from 1935 to 1967 and brought back elements of the culture that were literally woven into their art.
 As a weaver, Anni Albers was particularly sensitive to pattern and textures.
-Motifs taken from native Mexican weaving and ceramic shows up in many of the Albers work and the vivid and subtle color of native arts and natural landscape were evocative inspirations for the Albers color theory.
+Motifs taken from native Mexican weaving and ceramics show up in many of the Albers work and the vivid and subtle color of native arts and natural landscape were evocative inspirations for the Albers color theory.

 “Why include what can be printed and leave out what must be seen or heard: To some, Aeschylus and the sculpture of Chichen-Itza are in quality very near together.
 But we are to exclude one because it cannot be got from a book?”